 32689

-She has gained a reputation in sport for her unique approach to helping athletes overcome their anxiety, mental interference, and nerves â the three main stumbling blocks to performance.
+Jayne has gained a reputation in sport for her unique approach to helping athletes overcome their anxiety, mental interference, and nerves – the three main stumbling blocks to peak performance.

-With nearly 40 years of experience in martial arts and formal Buddhist and Vedic meditation, her approach surpasses these strategies and takes athletes beyond the confines of the mental to bring both mind and body together.
-She created her Chi Performance method in 2004 based on traditional ways that predate psychology and biomechanics, helping athletes get to the root cause of the problems affecting their performance.
+With nearly 40 years of experience in martial arts and formal Buddhist and Vedic meditation, her approach goes beyond these strategies.
+It takes athletes beyond the confines of the mind to bring mind and body together.
+She created her Chi Performance method in 2004, based on traditional practices that predate psychology and biomechanics, helping athletes get to the root cause of performance problems.
+As a coach and speaker, Jayne invites audiences not only to experience her methods but also to develop their own, and to gain the main benefits of a quiet mind and a relaxed inner power, so that “team mind-body” can be called upon to help athletes practice, prepare, and perform under intense pressure.

-For over 20 years, she has worked with golfers, tennis players, and athletes from sports including swimming, figure-skating, gymnastics, and extreme/winter sports.
+The traditional solutions put forward to help with these issues are often based on the same level at which the problems arise, e.g. athletes struggling to release their skills are encouraged to learn more about techniques, etc… For over 20 years, she has worked with golfers, tennis players, and athletes in sports such as swimming, figure skating, gymnastics, and extreme/winter sports.
 She has also worked with executives, management teams, and personnel from brands including Avaya, Debenhams, GlaxoSmithKline, and Unilever.

 Chi, also known as Qi or Ki, is a martial arts concept that includes awareness of breathing, internal focus, and mindful movement.

 Jayne has spent over 20 years working hard to understand the ups and downs of conventional methods for enhancing performance, looking at the mental game and technical instruction.
-And what she found out was that this separate approach doesnât help to deliver movement skills when it matters.
+And what she found was that this separate approach doesn’t help deliver movement skills when they matter.
 She believes they should be seen as one.

-âWhen youâre actually playing your sport, your mind needs to be quiet so you can move your bodyâ.
+“When you’re actually playing your sport, your mind needs to be quiet so you can move your body”.

-What Chi Performance offers is the opportunity to develop your own performance practice; a daily routine consisting of simple methods for training your mind/body connection, which you can practice wherever you are, to help minimise self-interference, quiet your mind, foster awareness of breathing, and overcome anxiety.
+What Chi Performance offers is the opportunity to develop your own performance practice: a daily routine consisting of simple methods for training your mind/body connection, which you can practice wherever you are, to help minimise self-interference, quiet your mind, foster awareness of breathing, and overcome anxiety.

 Breathe GOLF (2019): Drawing on a lifetime of meditation and Tai Chi, plus 20 years research into the perfect golf shot, this book teaches you how to unite your mental game with your swing, through real-life student case studies and over 50 drills and exercises.

-Connected GOLF (2022): The late Arnold Palmer once said that âgolf is a game thatâs deceptively simple and endlessly complicatedâ.
+Connected GOLF (2022): The late Arnold Palmer once said that “golf is a game that’s deceptively simple and endlessly complicated”.
 Jayne believes that golf has actually become more complicated in the modern era.
 This book provides a simple, proven, and trusted approach to improving your golf-playing ability.

-The Athleteâs Ascent (2024): Drawing on a lifetime of practice, Jayne has streamlined centuries-old disciplines into a simple, proven and trusted performance practice that helps both amateur and professional athletes ascend to higher levels of enjoyment and performance.
+The Athlete’s Ascent (2024): Drawing on a lifetime of practice, Jayne has streamlined centuries-old disciplines into a simple, proven and trusted performance practice that helps both amateur and professional athletes ascend to higher levels of enjoyment and performance.

-Jayne provides virtual and in-person 1-1 and group coaching sessions.
-Whether youâre an elite sportsperson who is struggling in those crucial moments, missing out on titles, or fading under the pressure of competition, or a committed amateur overloaded with technical thinking, then Jayne can help.
+Jayne provides virtual and in-person coaching sessions.
+Whether you’re an elite sportsperson who is struggling in those crucial moments, missing out on titles, or fading under the pressure of competition, or a committed amateur overloaded with technical thinking, Jayne can help!

-Typically, her clients who choose coaching are suffering from performance anxiety, or âstage frightâ, as well as nerves, mental interference, stress, over-thinking, trying too hard, and all the other symptoms that come from training the mind and body separately.
+Typically, her clients who choose coaching are suffering from performance anxiety, or ‘stage fright’, as well as nerves, mental interference, stress, over-thinking, trying too hard, and all the other symptoms that come from training the mind and body separately.

 Key Learnings: